bentoml/BentoML/examples/kubeflow/README.md

 ### Deploy with BentoRequest CRD

-In this workflow, we will export the Bento to a remote storage.
-We will then leverage the `yatai-image-build` operator to containerize the Bento and `yatai-deployment` operator deploy the containerized Bento image.
+In this workflow, we will export the Bento to a remote storage, and then use the `yatai-image-builder` operator to containerize it.
+Finally, we'll deploy the containerized Bento image using the `yatai-deployment` operator.
+Using the `yatai-image-builder` operator to download Bentos from AWS and push the containerized OCI image will require setting up the credentials of S3 bucket and container repository.
+See the [manifests installation guide](https://github.com/kubeflow/manifests/tree/master/contrib/bentoml) for detailed instructions.

 Push the Bento built and saved in the local Bento store to a cloud storage such as AWS S3.